HD111995/jonasermert/README.md

 ⚙️ I use daily: .java, .psd, .html

+🤔 I’m looking for help with ...
+React

 :calendar: In my free time, I love to cook, play guitar, soccer and video games 🎮

 ✨ I am eager to learn VueJS and AngularJS.
 In my code I pay attention to readability